flawiddsouza/favorite-folders/README.md

 # Favorite Folders

-This extension gives you a list of all the direct folders under the settings.
+This extension gives you a list of all the direct folders configured under the extension settings.

 ![extension](https://raw.githubusercontent.com/flawiddsouza/favorite-folders/master/media/screenshots/extension.png)

-## Extension settings
+## Extension Settings

 This extension contributes the following settings: